korcsmarosgroup/ViralLink/README.md

 ### Debugging

-* The wrapper outputs command line messages, warnings and errors to the file *virallink.Out*.
+* The wrapper outputs command line messages, warnings and errors to the file *virallink.out*.
 Open this in a text editor to try to identify issues with the workflow.

 * Make sure that the *virallink.py* script is being run in Python 3 and from the main directory of the ViralLink repository.
 Make sure none of the folders of files have been renamed or moved.